ferrante/Dataview.js/README.txt

-Dataview.js is MIT-licensed JavaScript library connecting data objects with selected views.

-Its goal is to provide a software that reduces the number of mistakes dealing with data inside JS applications.
+Dataview.js goal is to provide a software that reduces the number of mistakes dealing with data inside JS applications.
 Thus, you can lock the data properties and allow only a few methods to modify them.